VestedIn logo

 VestedIn, formerly known as West Philadelphia Financial Services Institution (WPFSI), has served the West Philadelphia community for 25 years as an economic development organization.
 The company rebranded to VestedIn while maintaining its core mission of breaking poverty cycles and building generational wealth.
 As a certified Community Development Financial Institution (CDFI), VestedIn operates across seven counties spanning Pennsylvania, New Jersey, and Delaware, though it remains particularly committed to West Philadelphia.

 VestedIn's primary service is business lending, offering loans up to $100,000 designed for working capital, business expansion, equipment purchases, inventory acquisition, and overall business growth.
 Beyond lending, the organization provides comprehensive technical assistance—all clients receive a minimum of 1.5 hours of free technical assistance, with ongoing support available post-financing.
-The company also delivers financial education programs, business grants to qualified applicants, and specialized youth development initiatives.
+The company also delivers financial education programs, business grants to qualified applicants, and listed youth development initiatives.

 What distinguishes VestedIn is its holistic community development approach beyond transactional lending.
 The organization operates the WesGold Fellows Program, an 8-week youth development initiative teaching financial literacy and leadership skills to Philadelphia students.
 B-Smart is their entrepreneurship training program, and they sponsor annual Small Business Symposiums and networking events.
 This combination of capital provision, technical mentorship, and community building reflects their stated philosophy of "reciprocal relationships" where serving the community strengthens individual foundations.